Clamepending/ZirconTutorial/content/chat.md

 ---

-This chat is mainly for software issues.
+This chatbot is a proof of concept and probably not too helpful.
-An even better chatbot is avaliable at https://chat.openai.com/ You can give it context by copying and pasting your code into the text box and then asking what you are confused about!
+A better chatbot is avaliable at https://chat.openai.com/ You can give it context by copying and pasting your code into the text box and then asking what you are confused about!

 {{< chat >}}